codingwithmagga/mathvizanimator/docs/first_steps/index.rst

 .. note:: The values for the **x** and **y** property are in pixels.
 So you can work pixel perfect if you want to.
 How to change the resolution of the project will be shown in section :ref:`Change project settings`.

 The width of the border can be changed using the property **borderWidth**.
-Here it is set to 10, so the it is a big visible border of the rectangle.
+Here it is set to 10, so that we have a big visible border of the rectangle.
 The color of the border can be changed by changing the property **borderColor**, but let's keep it in *red* in this example.
 The only property left is now the **name** property of the object, which is also shown in the top right object list.
 It has no direct effect on the appearance of the object, but keep the warning below in mind.

 .. warning:: The name property is used internally to distinguish between the objects.
 So it is not allows to have multiple objects sharing the same name!